 Belgium is one of the most progressive countries when it comes to LGBTQIA+ rights and equality.
-It was the second country in the world (after the Netherlands) to legalise same-sex marriage in 2003, and same-sex adoption was legalised a few years later in 2006.
+It was the second country in the world (after the Netherlands) to legalize same-sex marriage in 2003, and same-sex adoption was legalized a few years later in 2006.
 Lesbian couples can also access IVF treatment.
 Belgium has laws in place to protect against discrimination based on sexual orientation and gender identity, and public opinion polls show that the majority of Belgians support LGBTQIA+ rights.

-Is Belgium safe for LGBTQIA+ travellers?
+Is Belgium safe for LGBTQIA+ travelers?

 Queer culture in Belgium

 The Rainbow House in Brussels is a popular hang-out spot for the LGBTQIA+ community.
-There's a cafe, bar and information centre where you can get legal, social, psychological or medical assistance, and a jam-packed calendar of festivals, exhibitions, debates and workshops.
+There's a cafe, bar and information center where you can get legal, social, psychological or medical assistance, and a jam-packed calendar of festivals, exhibitions, debates and workshops.

 Solo travel and room sharing

-If you are travelling solo on an Intrepid group tour, you will share accommodation with a traveller of the same gender as per your passport information.
+If you are travelling solo on an Intrepid group tour, you will share accommodation with a traveler of the same gender as per your passport information.
 If you don’t identify with the gender assigned on your passport, please let our friendly adventure consultants know when you're booking your trip and we’ll arrange the rooming accordingly.
 There is also the option to book your own room on most of our tours if you don't wish to share a room.

 Our Belgium trips